jhuus/HawkEars-TensorFlow/README.md

 (more content required here)

 ## Implementation Notes
-### Neural Network
+### Neural Networks
-The neural network used by HawkEars is based on the EfficientNetV2 design introduced in [this paper](https://arxiv.org/abs/2104.00298).
+The neural networks used by HawkEars are based on the EfficientNetV2 design introduced in [this paper](https://arxiv.org/abs/2104.00298).
 It is an image-classification network, trained on spectrogram images.
 The implementation is in model/efficientnet_v2.py.
+HawkEars uses three trained models, which are saved under the data folder:

+1. binary_classifier_ckpt is a single-label image classifier used to detect loud low-frequency noise during spectrogram creation.
+2. ckpt_s is a single-label image classifier used to detect non-overlapping bird sounds.
+3. ckpt_m is a multi-label image classifier used to detect overlapping bird sounds.

+When running analyze.py, the -p1 and -p2 parameters control the use of ckpt_s and ckpt_m.
+If predictions from both models exceed p1, or if the multi-label prediction exceeds p2, a label is created.
+The multi-label model is more sensitive, detecting more true positives but also more false positives.
+Setting p2 > p1 helps to limit the false positives.

 ### Spectrograms
 Spectrograms are extracted from audio files in core/audio.py, then compressed and saved to a SQLite database.